 Testing the influence of the two parameters, we found that they show no consistent influence on the modeled lake volume results (Supplementary Fig. A1).
-While the velocity squared drag coefficient $\xi$ has c4only a slight negative impact on landslide deposit height, an increase in dry friction $\mu$ results - as expected - in notably higher values (Supplementary Fig. A1b).
-However, c5neither $\xi$ nor $\mu$ does c6 systematically change lake depths and volumes (Supplementary Fig. A1a).
-This shows that, while c3Eng: It c5Rev1: Tex added. c6Rev1: not

-135 maximum deposit heights increase, depths and volumes of dammed lakes and hence average geometries of landslides damming valleys are not consistently affected.
+While the velocity squared drag coefficient ξ has only a slight negative impact on landslide deposit height, an increase in dry friction μ results - as expected - in notably higher values (Supplementary Fig. A1b).
+However, neither ξ nor μ does systematically change lake depths and volumes (Supplementary Fig. A1a).
+This shows that, while maximum deposit heights increase, depths and volumes of dammed lakes and hence average geometries of landslides damming valleys are not consistently affected.
 Thus, we chose to keep the Voellmy coefficients determined by Sanne (2015).
-We do not
+We do not take into account the entrainment of sediments and the loosening of bedrocks, that could increase the volume of the detached mass.